eniodev/recicle/readme.md

 Overall, the "Recicle" mobile app has the potential to promote sustainable waste management practices, increase economic opportunities, and have a positive impact on the environment and community in Angola.

+## Project category

+The "Recicle" mobile app project could potentially align with several of the United Nations' 17 Sustainable Development Goals (SDGs), but the most relevant one would be SDG 12: Responsible Consumption and Production.

+SDG 12 aims to promote sustainable consumption and production patterns, which includes reducing waste and increasing recycling rates.
+The "Recicle" app project directly addresses this goal by promoting sustainable waste management practices and providing a platform for users to buy and sell recyclable waste, thereby reducing waste and promoting resource efficiency.

+In addition to SDG 12, the "Recicle" app project could also align with other SDGs such as:

+- SDG 13: Climate Action, as reducing waste and promoting recycling can contribute to mitigating climate change.
+- SDG 11: Sustainable Cities and Communities, as promoting sustainable waste management practices can contribute to creating more sustainable and livable cities.
+- SDG 8: Decent Work and Economic Growth, as the app could create new economic opportunities for waste collectors and recyclers.
+- SDG 9: Industry, Innovation, and Infrastructure, as the app represents an innovative solution for sustainable waste management practices.

+Overall, the "Recicle" mobile app project could align with several SDGs, but SDG 12: Responsible Consumption and Production is the most relevant one.

 ## Future Extensions

 1. Expansion to other cities and regions: After successful implementation in one city or region, the app could be expanded to other areas within Angola, allowing more people to participate in sustainable waste management practices.